 as the leading firm for representing claimants in clinical negligence cases.

 Our lawyers are members of professional bodies such as Action against Medical Accidents (AvMA) and the Association of Personal Injury Lawyers (APIL) and some of them sit on specialist committees of these organisations.
-Eight of our solicitors are on the Law Society's national panel of specialist claimant clinical negligence solicitors and/or the referral panel of Action for Victims of Medical Accidents..
+Eight of our solicitors are on the Law Society's national panel of specialist claimant clinical negligence solicitors and/or the referral panel of Action against Medical Accidents (AvMA).

 We believe we have the largest department of specialist claimant clinical negligence lawyers in any firm in the country.
 Many members of our department also hold medical qualifications.
-We have three nurses working in the department and two chartered accountants.
+We have a nurse working in the department and two chartered accountants.
 This means that we have very broad and diverse experience, can easily share information and work together when we need to on difficult or novel issues.

 I have been told to instruct one of your solicitors in particular because they are very experienced in my sort of case.
 Can you guarantee this solicitor will personally be dealing with my case?
 Can I choose which solicitor deals with my case?

 Some people prefer to deal with a solicitor of the same sex for whatever reason.
 If this is the case, please let us know.
-We are always sympatheic to this sort of request.
+We are always sympathetic to this sort of request.